Long and short versions of the biography for Richard Hill and a suggested introduction.

 Now retired from a career in marketing communications, Hill has a BS in physics and an MBA.
 He lives in West Michigan with his wife of forty-seven years.

-Richard Hill is the author of two books on DNA testing.
+Richard Hill was the first known case of an adoptee using genetic genealogy DNA tests to identify his birth family.
+He is the author of two books.
 Finding Family: My Search for Roots and the Secrets in My DNA is an award-winning personal memoir that follows his decades long search for his birth parents.

 Hill's Kindle Short Book, Guide to DNA Testing, gives readers just enough information to choose the right DNA tests for their purposes.